virtuozzo/cloudscripting-docs/docs/reference/container-types.md

-# CT by Groups and Types
+# Container by Groups and Types

 Container nodeType defines software stack (among the supported ones) to be deployed within a node.
 Node type value is used in "nodeType" field for [Actions](/reference/actions/).